Tag: organization structure

 I’ve been doing a three-year future org chart exercise with the CEOs of a number of the companies I’m involved in between $25m and $250m in revenue.

 This can be done on a napkin, a sheet of paper, or a whiteboard.
 It should not be done in PowerPoint, Google Slides, or a fancy org chart maker app.
-It should be done in real time, without preparation, and in front of a small group, which could include co-founders or board members.
-But, start with a small group – no more than four
+It should be done in real-time, without preparation, and in front of a small group, which could include co-founders or board members.
+But, start with a small group – no more than four people in total.

 Draw your current org chart.
 If this is difficult, messy, or ambiguous, then slow down and talk it through with whomever you have in the room.
 You probably have some opportunities for improvement here.

 Do not draw any empty boxes.
 Do not have any TBH boxes.
 Try to avoid dotted lines, although own up to them if they exist.
 Given that you are at least $25m in revenue, go two levels down (your direct reports and their direct reports.)

 Now, stare at it for a while and discuss with